 GDF6 (Growth Differentiation Factor 6) is a Protein Coding gene.
 Diseases associated with GDF6 include Klippel-Feil Syndrome 1, Autosomal Dominant and Leber Congenital Amaurosis 17.
-Among its related pathways are p70S6K Signaling and TGF-beta Signaling Pathway (sino).
-GO annotations related to this gene include protein homodimerization activity and growth factor activity.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and Apoptotic Pathways in Synovial Fibroblasts.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and growth factor activity.
 An important paralog of this gene is GDF7.

 UniProtKB/Swiss-Prot Summary for GDF6 Gene